Killeavy St Moninna's GAC: Hurling

-Eddie Fearon was the Armagh captain when they won the Allianz National Hurling League Division 3 Final on 30 April 2006, beating Longford in Kingspan Breffni Park, Co.
-Cavan - the first Armagh man to lift hurling silverware for the county in a long time.
+Eddie Fearon was the Armagh captain when they won the Allianz National Hurling League Division 3 Final on 30 April 2006, beating Longford in Kingspan Breffni Park, County Cavan - the first Armagh man to lift hurling silverware for the county in a long time.

+Niall Benedict Oneill, midfield when playing for the Armagh junior championship winning team and put in a superb man of the match display.
+With an outstanding 0-0 from play (0-0f).